-US govt lab mixed up potent flu strainJuly 11th, 2014 in Diseases, Conditions, Syndromes /
+US govt lab mixed up potent flu strainJuly 11, 2014 by Kerry Sheridan in Medicine & Health / Diseases, Conditions, Syndromes

 A US government laboratory mistakenly mixed a common flu strain with a dangerous and deadly type of bird flu and shipped it to another lab, authorities said Friday.

 The latest news followed admissions of mishandled anthrax and forgotten smallpox vials at separate US government labs, and raised new concerns about the safety of dangerous agents which could be used as bioterror weapons.

 No one was endangered by the mixed flu strain, said Centers for Disease Control and Prevention director Tom Frieden, who nevertheless said he was "astonished" that protocols could have been violated in that way.

 "Everything we have looked at strongly suggests that there was no exposure of anyone to influenza," said Frieden at a press briefing.

 He told reporters he had lost sleep since learning of the flu mix-up on Wednesday, six weeks after it occurred.